The Thesis Project

 Research and design of thesis projects will take up the bulk of the work in the M.A.
 Thesis Seminar in the fall, including submission of the Thesis Proposal by early December; students are expected to continue working to design and polish their work independently in the spring of year two.
 Students work with their advisor to complete the thesis by the Department of English and Graduate School deadlines.

-Complete first drafts of the thesis are due to both the advisor and the second reader by a date established by the Director of Graduate Studies, usually the Friday before spring break.
-By spring break students will also schedule a two-hour thesis defense session with the advisor and second reader.
-A signed Master’s Thesis Reviewers Report Form should be submitted a week before the scheduled defense to the Program Manager.
-Those sessions will typically take place between the Monday after spring break and the last Friday in March.
+Complete first drafts of the thesis are due to both the advisor and the second reader by a date established by the Director of Graduate Studies.
+Students will also schedule a two-hour thesis defense session with the advisor and second reader.
+A signed Master’s Thesis Reviewers Report Form should be submitted a week before the scheduled defense to the Program Administrator.
 More information about the thesis defense will be distributed to students, advisors, and second readers over the weeks leading up to spring break.

 The outcome of the thesis defense will determine how much additional work the student will need to do before submitting the final version of the thesis project for approval by the advisor and the program.
-The deadline for submission of that final draft will usually be the first Friday in April.
+Students are expected to abide by the University’s honor code and should review the Graduate School’s policies on Academic Integrity.

 While the vast majority of M.A.
 English students will graduate in May, it is possible to submit a thesis and graduate in either August or December.
 Students must submit the finished thesis to the Director of Graduate Studies (DGS) only after it has been approved and signed by the thesis advisor.
 The DGS will not read theses that have not been thoroughly and finally corrected, revised, and approved by the thesis advisor.